BinhPQ2/Han_Nom_OCR/README.md

 - **OCR Processing:** Recognizes text in rotated images using an OCR system.

 ## Run through CLI interface (will return the results for all the images in the input folder):
+`python3 main.py`

+## We also support a Streamlit version with GUI that lets you choose images from your local PC, use this CLI command:
+`streamlit run app_streamlit.py`